Storytelling ~ story listening

 Learning to be a Bible Story listener

 Mark 9:33-37 … Who Is the Greatest?

 Then they came to Capernaum; and when he was in the house he asked them, “What were you arguing about on the way?”
 But they were silent, for on the way they had argued with one another who was the greatest.
 He sat down, called the twelve, and said to them, “Whoever wants to be first must be last of all and servant of all.”
 Then he took a little child and put it among them; and taking it in his arms, he said to them, “Whoever welcomes one such child in my name welcomes me, and whoever welcomes me welcomes not me but the one who sent me.”

 - Holy Spirit nudges

-- any responses of others (e.g.learning point/theme words: • Jesus sorts out his disciples’ ambitions with a child • Humility can replace huge egos • Fame is not the boss
+- list any responses you have heard offered by others (e.g.learning point/theme words: • Jesus sorts out his disciples’ ambitions with a child • Humility can replace huge egos • Fame is not the boss

 Find the mini stories … suggested as:

 - Then they came to Capernaum; and when he was in the house he asked them, “What were you arguing about on the way?”

 - But they were silent, for on the way they had argued with one another who was the greatest.

 - He sat down, called the twelve, and said to them, “Whoever wants to be first must be last of all and servant of all.”